How to protect your family from getting sick this season?

 Wash hands regularly

 If you have kids, you know that they get into everything.
 Not everything they get into is healthy for them.
 Plus, they are usually around a number of other kids throughout the day who are just crawling with diseases themselves.
 You need to be diligent about getting the kids to wash their hands regularly.
 They should learn to wash their hands before and after handling food, after playing with pets, and after playing outside.
 Train them to the point where they do it even when you aren’t around.
-You should also set a good example yourself.
+You should also set a good example for yourself.
 If you do it, your children will be more likely to follow.

 Maintain boundaries when someone is sick